htani0817/waypoints-tp/README.md

 A lightweight Paper plugin (Kotlin) that lets players **save locations**, **teleport via a GUI**, and **delete waypoints with a two‑step confirm**.
 Optionally, the plugin **autoplaces a “menu opener” item** in the **leftmost hotbar slot (slot 0)** for every online/joining player; right‑click it to open the menu.

-> Built for Paper 1.21.x (Java 21).
-Uses Inventory GUI + PDC for reliable item/entry identity and `teleportAsync` for safe teleports into possibly-unloaded chunks. :contentReference[oaicite:0]{index=0}

 ---

 ## Features